-We explore the balance between these two contrasting forces in a spatially structured population with a constant density defined by N (we assume a unit area), where k becomes the local interaction radius, the k nearest neighbour to each focal agent.
+We now explore the balance between these two contrasting forces in a spatially explicit population of N randomly distributed agents, where the sample pool size is determined by the local interaction radius, defined as the k nearest neighbours to each focal agent.
 High values of k allow wider interaction, increasing the probability that a sampled model possesses a beneficial mutation, while low values of k produce more localised interaction with a concomitantly lower probability of innovation loss.
-We use Latin hypercube sampling (McKay et al 1979) to ensure uniform coverage of a parameter space comprising 30,000 unique combinations for each of the three models, with σ bounded between 0 and 3, k between 1 and 500, and fixing N to 1,000, b and z to unit, and μ to 0.005.
+For experiment two, we use Latin hypercube sampling (McKay et al 1979) to ensure uniform coverage of a parameter space comprising 30,000 unique combinations for each of the three models, with σ bounded between 0 and 3, k between 1 and 500, and fixing N to 1,000, b and z to 1.0, and μ to 0.005.
 In all cases we initialised the entire population with g=0, executing 1,000 time-steps and recording the average final cultural trait value g.
-Notice that the theoretical maximum of g is 1,000, that is the number of time-steps plus the value of g at initilisation (0)
+Notice that the theoretical maximum of g is 1,000, hat is the number of time-steps plus the value of g at initialisation (0).

-Figure 3 shows the relationship between the final average cultural trait and the size of the sample pool/interaction radius (k) for different ranges of σ.
-For all parameter settings we see random copying as the slowest learning strategy, with g ~ 5, which is what we expect given that the rate of innovation was 0.005 and the number of time-steps 1000.
-When σ is close to zero (that is when the correlation between the payoff signal and the underlying trait is high), copy-the-best is by far the best strategy.
-Both copy-if-better and copy-the-best are positively affected by k, albeit in different ways.
-Copy-if-better exhibit a positive correlation only up to k=20, and above this threshold we do not see any increase in the rate of evolution.
-On the other hand, in copy-the-best, the beneficial effect of k does not vanish and the curve reaches the theoretical maximum of g when k is close to 500.
-In this scenario, larger sample pools are promoting the correct detection of the most successful variants and at the same time ensuring the rapid diffusion of these across the enitre population.
+Figure 3 shows the relationship between the final average cultural trait and the size of the sample pool (interaction radius), k, for different ranges of payoff uncertainty, σ.
+For all parameter settings we find that random copying is the slowest social learning strategy, with g ~ 5, which is what we expect given that the rate of innovation was 0.005 and the number of time-steps 1000.
+When σ is close to zero, meaning that payoff uncertainty is low (or put another way, that the correlation between the payoff signal and the underlying trait is high), copy-the-best is by far the most effective social learning rule.
+Under these circumstances both copy-if-better and copy-the-best social learning are positively affected by k, albeit in different ways.
+Copy-if-better social learning exhibits a positive correlation with sample pool size only up to k=20; above this threshold we do not see any increase in the rate of evolution.
+On the other hand, copy-the-best social learning always benefits from increasing sample pool size and the curve reaches the theoretical maximum of g when k is close to 500.
+Thus, when payoff uncertainty is low, larger sample pools promote the correct detection of the most successful variants and at the same time ensuring the rapid diffusion of these across the entire population.